 Massachusetts is closely tied to the sea—from its long history with fishing and shipbuilding operations to today’s modern recreation and tourism industries.
-In recent years, the state has been faced with proposals for new uses, including renewable energy projects, liquefied natural gas pipelines and terminals, and sand and gravel mining.
+In recent years, the state has been faced with proposals for new uses, including renewable energy projects, natural gas pipelines and terminals, and sand and gravel mining.
 These emerging uses and the concern for ensuring the health of ocean ecosystems and the sustainability of marine uses highlighted the need for advancing a proactive and coordinated approach to ocean management in Massachusetts.

 On behalf of the Executive Office of Energy and Environmental Affairs (EEA), CZM serves as the lead state agency for ocean planning—working with other state agencies and regional and federal partners to balance current and new uses of ocean waters while protecting ocean habitats and promoting sustainable economic development.